<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Provides PPO and CDHP medical plans with HSA options, dental, vision, FSAs, and paid parental leave up to 16 weeks 9.
 As ACA costs increase, D&Bs employer contributions and flexible spending options help employees maintain affordable and comprehensive coverage.
 Click here to learn more

-How Dun & Bradstreet Holdings employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for Dun & Bradstreet Holdings employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How Dun & Bradstreet Holdings employees can navigate federal student loan repayment: This article provides a framework for Dun & Bradstreet Holdings employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for Dun & Bradstreet Holdings employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on Dun & Bradstreet Holdings employees: How the current repayment environment affects both personal and Parent PLUS Loans.

-In addition, Dun & Bradstreet Holdings employees should remember that private student loans are not included.
-Only federal government-held student loans are eligible.
-This includes Department of Education-held Federal Direct Loans (including PLUS Loans), Federal Perkins Loans, and Federal Family Education Loan (FFEL) Program loans.
+No. Dun & Bradstreet Holdings employees should remember that private student loans are not eligible for federal IDR plans, PSLF, or federal forbearance protections.
+Only federal government-held loans -- including Federal Direct Loans, Federal Perkins Loans, and FFEL Program loans held by the Department of Education -- are eligible.

 Articles you may find interesting: